|Date Opened||9/6/2019 12:00:00 AM|

 Researches analytical data to supplement response related information and on-scene awareness

-Minimum Experience Qualifications: At least 1 year Answering and/or dispatching emergency and non-emergency 911 calls for Police and/or Fire/EMS in a Public Safety Answering Point (PSAP)
+Minimum Experience Qualifications: At least 2 years Answering emergency and non-emergency 911 calls for both Police and Fire/EMS and dispatching public safety units in response for emergency assistance for either Police or Fire/EMS in a Public Safety Answering Point (PSAP)

 Ability to type 45 Net Words Per Minute Net (NWPM)

 Minimum work experience requirements must be met in order to be considered.
 Relevant experience in lieu of education will be accepted.

 Applicants who meet the minimum qualifications will be evaluated on the education and work experience in their employment profile and the responses to their supplemental questions.
 The highest scoring applicants will then be invited to participate in an Oral Board Interview and a Typing Exam.
 The typing exam is a pass-fail and candidates must achieve a score of 45 WPMN.

 Upon completion of all examination processes, the highest scoring applicants will be placed on an Eligibility List.
 An applicant's ranking on the list will be based on their final score which will be calculated as:

 If you are in need of Americans with Disabilities Act-related accommodation during the testing process, please call Liliana Almeraz at (520) 837-4303 at least 48 hours prior to the evaluation.

 The list may be used by any City department with an approved vacancy to fill in the next 6 months.
 Selection will be made in accordance with CSR III, Section 2.
 The list of employees eligible for consideration will remain in effect for 6 months after their names are provided to the hiring authorities.
 Examination results and current status will be communicated by email.